Sunshine Cleaning

-Sunshine Cleaning is a 2008 comedy-drama film written by Megan Holley and directed by Christine Jeffs.
+Sunshine Cleaning is a 2008 American comedy-drama film written by Megan Holley and directed by Christine Jeffs.
 It stars Amy Adams, Emily Blunt, and Alan Arkin.
 The story revolves around two sisters who start a crime scene cleanup business and the various events that occur in their respective lives.
-Produced by Big Beach, the film premiered at the Sundance Film Festival on January 18, 2008, was purchased by Overture Films for distribution, and opened in limited release in the United States on March 13, 2009.
+Produced by Big Beach, the film premiered at the Sundance Film Festival on January 18, 2008, and was given a limited theatrical release in the United States on March 13, 2009, by Overture Films.
 Sunshine Cleaning garnered positive reviews from critics and was a minor box-office hit, grossing $17.3 million against a $5 million budget.
 The film was released on DVD and Blu-ray on August 25, 2009.

 Plot

 Rose Lorkowski is a 30-something single mother and full-time house cleaner.
-Her underachieving and unreliable sister Norah, lives with their father Joe and is fired from her most current job.
-Rose's hyperactive and disruptive 8-year-old son Oscar upsets his school officials with his erratic behavior.
+Her underachieving and unreliable sister, Norah, lives with their father, Joe, and is fired from her most current job.
+Rose's hyperactive and disruptive 8-year-old son, Oscar, upsets his school officials with his erratic behavior.
 They tell Rose to put him on medication or send him to a private school.
 Unable to earn enough with her current job, Rose asks Mac, her former high-school boyfriend and now-married lover, for advice.
 Mac recommends a crime scene cleanup job, using his connections as a police officer to get Rose and Norah into the business.

-At first, the sisters are unaware how to properly perform their job, are unlicensed, and carelessly handle hazardous materials by throwing them into dumpsters instead of properly disposing of bio-waste in an incinerator.
+At first, the sisters are clueless as to how to properly perform their job.
+They are unlicensed and carelessly handle hazardous materials by throwing them into dumpsters instead of properly disposing of bio-waste in an incinerator.
 Needing to operate as a more reputable service, the sisters get the necessary tools from Winston, a one-armed storekeeper of a shop for cleanup material, who helps the sisters.
-The sisters name their business "Sunshine Cleaning" and their reputation grows.
+The sisters name their business, "Sunshine Cleaning," and their reputation grows.
 They begin to find meaning in their function to "help" in some way in the aftermath of a loss or disaster, even though the job stirs recollections of their own mother's suicide.
 At the same time, family members deal with their individual problems.
 Rose encounters some of her former high school classmates and is embarrassed by her low status in life.
-After an encounter with Mac's pregnant wife in a gas station, where the cheated-upon wife mocks Rose's post-high school life, Rose realizes that Mac will never leave his wife, and ends their relationship.
-Norah meets and has a relationship with Lynn, the daughter of a woman whose house they cleaned.
+After an encounter with Mac's pregnant wife in a gas station, in which she mocks Rose's post-high school life, Rose realizes that Mac will never leave his wife, and ends their relationship.
+Norah meets and becomes closer to Lynn, the daughter of a woman whose house they cleaned.
 Joe (who makes exaggerated promises) begins to sell shrimp independently, hoping to raise enough money to buy expensive binoculars Oscar wants for his birthday.